 Ask your guidance office to send us an official paper or electronic copy of your high school transcript.

-Paper transcripts can be sent to: Bloomsburg University Office of Admissions 400 E. Second Street Bloomsburg, PA 17815-1301.
+Paper transcripts can be sent to: Bloomsburg University Office of Undergraduate Admissions, 172 Arts and Administration Building, 400 E. Second Street Bloomsburg, PA 17815-1301.

 You can send your application materials separately, you do not have to send them together.

-Send your SAT or ACT test score to: Bloomsburg University Office of Admissions 400 E. Second Street Bloomsburg, PA 17815-1301.
+Send your SAT or ACT test score to: Bloomsburg University Office of Undergraduate Admissions, 172 Arts and Administration Building, 400 E. Second Street Bloomsburg, PA 17815-1301.
 Test scores can also be sent by your guidance office as part of your official high school transcript.

 Apply early!
 Early applicants (prior to December 1) receive priority consideration for scholarship awards.